Honda Odyssey vs Kia Carnival 2026: Best Family Minivan?

 - 4.49% APR for 72 months

-The Carnival's dealer cash makes the EX-vs-EX-L comparison closer than MSRP suggests.
-At comparable equipped prices, the Carnival typically runs $2,500–$3,500 less than the Odyssey.
+The Carnival's dealer cash makes the EX-vs-EX-L gap closer than MSRP suggests — at comparable equipped prices, the Carnival usually runs $2,500–$3,500 less.

 The verdict

-Buy the Honda Odyssey if long-term reliability, higher resale value, and the Magic Slide second-row flexibility are priorities.
-The EX-L is the right trim — it adds leather and the Bose audio system without the price creep of the Elite.
+Buy the Honda Odyssey if long-term reliability, higher resale, and the Magic Slide flexibility matter most.
+The EX-L is the trim I'd buy — leather and Bose without the Elite's price creep.

-Buy the Kia Carnival if you want more value per dollar, the panoramic sunroof, the 10-year powertrain warranty, or the eight-captain's-chair third-row configuration.
+Buy the Kia Carnival if you want more value per dollar, the panoramic sunroof, the 10-year powertrain warranty, or the eight-captain's-chair layout.
 The EX with the current dealer cash is the best purchase deal in the segment this month.

-For current incentive programs on both vans, see Minivan Deals — May 2026.
+For current programs on both, see Minivan Deals — May 2026, and for the hybrid alternative, my Odyssey vs Sienna comparison.

 From the Buying Guide